 Pachamama, her feature-length documentary that looks at the impact of climate change on an indigenous community in the Bolivian Andes, Premiered in 2016 at Chatham House in front of 250 researchers, diplomats and students.
 The film is now being screened in schools in the UK to bring awareness to the human stories behind climate change.

-More recently in Winter 2017, Alice reported on the drought in Somalia and its impact on women and the internally displaced.
-She has also reported on the energy crisis and it's impact on low-income families and refugees in Lebanon.
+In 2017, Alice travelled to Horn of Africa where she reported on the drought in Ethiopia and Somalia and its impact on women and the internally displaced.
+She recently travelled back to East Africa to report on the South Sudanese refugee crisis and its environmental impact in northern Uganda.
+She also reported on the energy crisis in Lebanon and it's impact on low-income families and refugees.

 Her work has been published/ commissioned by: